-As shown in Fig. 8, the neural RDMs of the EBA and VLPFC ROIs show a similar structure, in particular in the explicit task conditions (upper left half of the RDM), whereas this effect is absent in the implicit conditions (bottom right half of the RDM).
+As shown in Fig. 8b, the neural RDMs of the EBA and VLPFC ROIs show a similar structure, in particular in the explicit task conditions (upper left half of the RDM), whereas this effect is absent in the implicit conditions (bottom right half of the RDM).
 While the MVPs of the other regions (see supplementary material, Figs S1 and S2) produce RDMs which present effects (similarities or dissimilarities) within conditions or activation levels, they do not show the clear pattern found for right EBA and VLPFC.
+In order to check for activation differences between the two tasks, we performed a t-test between beta values averaged across tasks within each cross-validation, this revealed higher activation for the explicit task in VLPFC (t(4) = 4.69, p=.009) and higher activation for the implicit task in IPL (t(4) = -2.74, p = .051).

-| Discussion
+Discussion

 In the present study we measured the representational dynamics of explicit and implicit body expression perception and identified the brain areas that are critical for the distinction between the two tasks.
 Our results revealed three main findings.
 First, the difference between explicit and the implicit body expression processing can be decoded with high accuracy in right EBA, VLFPC and IPL.
 Second, the brain activity associated with explicit recognition in these areas is not emotion specific.
-Third, some specific effects for different emotions are observed in the implicit condition.
-In the sections below we discuss these findings and propose that taken together these findings suggest that the way in which object category, stimulus attributes and action are represented is dynamically organized by the requirements of each task and we clarify the functional role of body areas.
+Third, in contrast, some specific effects for different emotions are observed in the implicit condition.
+In the sections below we discuss these